wasiqnauman/Algorithms/README.md

 # Algorithms
-Implementation of different data structures and algorithmsin multiple languages
+Implementation of different data structures and algorithms in multiple languages